On the Whittaker Plancherel Theorem for Real Reductive Groups: The Harish-Chandra Schwartz Space

 \section{The Harish-Chandra Schwartz Space}

-We keep to the notation of the previous section.
-The purpose of this section is to give a tour of Harish-Chandra's most profound results involving the discrete series.
+We keep the notation of the previous section.
+The purpose of this one is to give a tour of Harish-Chandra's most profound results involving the discrete series.
 We follow the discussion in \cite{RRGI} Chapter 7.